 In Section 6, we proceed to economic growth.
-To isolate the effect of expected regime changes, we first consider each political regime in isolation and rely on the hazard rates estimated in Section 5.
-Exploiting only the within-country variation in the data, we find that the estimated hazard rate out of democracy indeed reduces economic growth, as predicted by our theory.
-The risk of exit from autocracies also appears to hurt economic growth, however, contrary to the predictions of the theory.
-This second empirical result is less robust, but suggests that economic growth may be hurt by political instability (rather than by the nature of the regime transition).
+To isolate the effect of expected regime changes, we first consider each political regime in isolation, relying on the hazard rates estimated in Section 5.
+We find that the estimated hazard rate out of democracy indeed reduces economic growth, as predicted by our theory, but the hazard rate from autocracy, if anything, appears to hurt economic growth.
 We then jointly consider actual and expected regime changes.
 Not only are more stable democracies associated with faster growth, but the estimated effect of actual democracy becomes stronger when we hold constant the probability of regime change.
-While these results can be given a structural interpretation in terms of our theory, they hinge on quite restrictive identifying assumptions.
+While these results can be given a structural interpretation in terms of our theory, they hinge on specific identifying assumptions.
 Therefore, we end with a less demanding exercise, namely to estimate the reduced-form growth equation suggested by our model.
 Although we cannot distinguish the effects running through actual vs. expected regime changes, we find that democratic capital is unambiguously good for growth.
 The results are not only statistically robust but also quantitatively important.
-Consistently with the within-regime estimates, the positive effect of democratic capital on growth is only present in democracies.
-A higher stock of democratic capital makes autocracies more likely to fall, but this effect is not conducive to faster growth as long as the regime remains autocratic.